SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `change_word.sh`

-A function/script for rudamentarily changing one string to another in a set of files.
+[change_word.sh](change_word.sh) - A function/script for rudamentarily changing one string to another in a set of files.

 Usage: `change_word <old word> <new word> <files>`